How to Get into the Harvard MBA Program (Ultimate Guide)

 Show that you weren’t just learning — you were adding value.
 That you didn’t just grow from your experiences, but that someone else got better at their job, a team made progress, or a community you’re part of became stronger because of your actions.

-Whether it was through mentoring others, organizing an initiative, or leading in an extracurricular space, you need clear signals of real leadership.
+Whether it was through mentoring others, organizing an initiative, or leading in an extracurricular space, you need clear signals of tangible leadership.
 That’s the only way to stand out in a pool full of high achievers.

 What should you know before applying to HBS?